 Diseases like diabetes and kidney disease are all too common among dogs.
 Just like in people, when diabetes starts to present in your Great Dane, you may notice that your Great Dane is drinking more water than usual.
 You may think they are just very thirsty when they do not feel good.

-Kidney disease is also a worry when your Great Dane is drinking a lot of water because although your dog is staying hydrated, their kidneys are not be functioning correctly, which can lead to a potentially life-threatening situation.
+Kidney disease is also a worry when your Great Dane is drinking a lot of water because although your dog is staying hydrated, their kidneys are not functioning correctly, which can lead to a potentially life-threatening situation.

 Your vet can easily test for these diseases with a simple blood panel.
 These diseases can be managed with medication and diet changes.